 To set an anchor it is dropped to the bottom, then the boat is allowed to slowly drift or slowly powers downwind or downcurrent feeding out line.
 Once the line is out, the boat is allowed to drag the anchor to set it.
 Sometimes this is done when half of the line is fed out then the rest of the line is played out.

 Care needs to be taken not to pile up the chain on top of the anchor when it is dropped.
 This can foul the anchor and prevent it from setting.

 It is important to check periodically to make sure the anchor is holding and has set properly.
 In particular if there is a change in the current direction such as tide change, or if the wind pushes the boat around then the anchor can be dislodged.
 Some gps systems have an anchor watch feature that sounds an alarm if the boat strays outside it's expected circle when anchored.
 Here is my GPS page

 When anchoring check that your boat can safely swing around on its rode and not ground itself or bump into other boats

 Lloyd's Register of Shipping High Holding Power anchors.

-These types include CQR, Bow Ancho, Delta and Danforth anchors.
+These types include CQR, Bow Anchors, Delta and Danforth anchors.